-(f) [5 MARKS] Run the mini-batch approach and the stochastic approach, both with the adaptive stepsizes given by Equation (5).
-Report and compare the performance of them before and after using adaptive stepsize selection strategies, along with the already given baselines, based on the average error after 30 epochs and 10 average runs.
+(e) [10 MARKS] Run the mini-batch approach and the batch approach, both with the adaptive stepsizes given by Equation (5).
+Again, leave the number of epochs at 30 in the provided code, and leave the stepsizes as Report and compare the test error of them before and after using adaptive stepsize selection strategies, along with the already given baselines, based on the average test error after 30 epochs.
+(No need to comment on the learning curve).